mmbman/Katagiri/1979-08-01-Diamond-Sutra-Emptiness.md

 That is emptiness.
 And the second is “the marklessness of their emptiness.”

-If we say the original nature of existence is characterized by emptiness, immediately we don’t understand it.
+If we say “the original nature of existence is characterized by emptiness,” immediately we don’t understand it.
 So, we create a psychic crack, and your consciousness works, and you think of it, analyze it, synthesize it: what emptiness is.
-That means, you are *stuck* in the realm of emptiness, in the realm of oneness.
+That means you are *stuck* in the realm of emptiness, in the realm of oneness.

 If you’re stuck in the oneness, it is not oneness, it is already two.
 Oneness is just one only, not two.
 If we say “The universe is one,” we say, “Yes; I understand it.”
 But that is already two.
 Do you understand? *[He laughs, and some people laugh.]* We say, “Yes, I understand.”
 “Yes, I understand” is *part* of oneness.
 But real oneness is not something you understand.
 Oneness is real activity, which allows you to show oneness from moment to moment.
 This is real oneness.
 So even though you say “I understand,” next moment, you don’t understand.
 [You say,] “I studied for many, many years about emptiness.
 I understand emptiness today.”
 Next day, someone asks you from a different angle about emptiness: “I don’t understand.”

-We chant in Prajnaparamita, wisdom, and emptiness, or [impermanence](glossary#impermanence) – lots of terms, Buddhist terms.
+We chant in *Prajnaparamita*, wisdom, and emptiness, or [impermanence](glossary#impermanence) – lots of Buddhist terms.
 We understand it in a sense; from a certain angle, we understand pretty well.
 But it’s not *broad*.
 If someone asks us about it from a different angle we have never seen, we don’t understand it.
 So, even though you say “I understand emptiness,” it is not good enough, because still emptiness does not work in your daily living.
 So you’re pretty easily stuck in the realm of emptiness.
-At that time, emptiness is no longer emptiness.
-Emptiness is *something*.
+At that time, emptiness is no longer emptiness, emptiness is *something*.
 Already it’s not emptiness.
 Emptiness is perfectly emptiness.
 Perfect emptiness is dynamical working.

 That is “the marklessness of their emptiness”.
 You cannot believe any form of emptiness you have understood.
 Finally, “the marklessness of their emptiness” means, formlessness.
 That means, concretely speaking, openness.
 Openness ... to manifest the original nature of existence, [emptiness].
 Openness to accommodate to conditioned elements, conditioned situations.
 To work freely.
 Or, openness is *straightforwardness* toward emptiness, toward the truth, constantly.

 #### 41:45

 In your daily living, if you read this book on [*Diamond Sutra*](glossary#diamond-sutra): if this is something you want to do, you have to read it.
 “You have to read” is your life, which you have to take care of.
 Under all circumstances, whether you like or dislike it, you have to take care of it.
 If you stop it, or if you give up, you cannot do it; that means you give up your desires, your hope.
 No, if you want to do something, like “you have to read this”: that is your life.
 If it is true, you have to continue to read.
-Continue to read.

 And then, in the process of reading, there are lots of experiences: like or dislike, understand or not understand.
 Lots of bubbles come up, and pop.
 Next moment, different bubbles come up, and pop.
 Always there.
 But whatever kind of bubbles you can see, all you have to do is not to [leave] any form of a certain bubble, or say, “I see *this* bubble,” or “I see *that* bubble.”
 You stop there.
 But, don’t stop there.
 Just see the bubbles.
-Basically, all you have to do is, to be stable.
-To be stable in the realm of emptiness.
+Basically, all you have to do is, to be stable in the realm of emptiness.

 Stability in the realm of emptiness is a very basic attitude toward human life.
 Continue to read – that means, practice.
 Continue to read.
 Like: okay.
 Dislike: okay.
-Comes up, disappears, comes up, disappears.
-But basically, your practice is just going on.
+Comes up, disappears, comes up, disappears, but basically, your practice is just going on.
 That is stability.
 If you continue to do this, that life is very stable.

 That is marklessness of emptiness.
 Formlessness.
 Openness.
 Continually, your heart and your mind must be open.
 Open to a sense of like, or to a sense of dislike, or a sense of good, a sense of evil, or right, or wrong, or feeling good, or feeling not good, uncomfortable or comfortable, or pleasant or unpleasant; whatever it is.
 Anyway, openness.
 Openness is formlessness.

 #### 45:03

-And third, “the marklessness of their suchness.”
+And third, “the marklessness of their suchness”.

 So finally, all you have to do is just continue to do it.
 That is what is called *obedience*: just to follow.
 Just to follow life.